6nehemie/evoke-estate/README.md

 - Authentication: JSON Web Tokens (JWT)
 - File Storage: AWS S3

+## Project Progression

+Evoke Estate has made significant progress, with most of the core features implemented.
+However, a few minor adjustments are still underway to ensure a seamless user experience and a full execution from the front end.

+### Remaining Tasks:

+- Fine-tuning user interface elements for improved usability.
+- Optimizing performance and responsiveness.

+### Deployment Status:

+The project has been deployed, but some features may not be fully functional yet.
+I'm actively working to address any issues and ensure a smooth user experience.
+Thank you for your patience as I continue to improve Evoke Estate.

+### Additional Tasks:

+- Establish seamless communication between the front-end and back-end servers.
+- Adjust front-end code to ensure correct data fetching and rendering.
+- Conduct refactorization for improved code quality and maintainability.
+- Implement skeleton loading and button loading to enhance user experience during data transmission.
+- Develop the follow & story functionality in the front end.
+- Implement search functionality to enable users to find specific architectural designs more efficiently.

 ## Getting Started

 To explore the Evoke Estate project, follow these steps: